 - Feeding its findings into Healthwatch England and providing a steer to help it carry out its role as national champion.

-Healthwatch Cornwall has been developed from the county’s former Local Involvement Network (LINk).
+Our history: Healthwatch Cornwall has been developed from the county’s former Local Involvement Network (LINk).

 The Healthwatch network has been created in response to the Health and Social Care Act 2012.
 Healthwatch Cornwall is funded by the Department of Health via Cornwall Council.